This blog contains Final Fantasy Spoilers for All Of Them

 Button 1: Dio Smoll source work: Studio A.P.P.P.
 Stardust Crusaders OVA. i edited the animation a little

 Q: How is stylus gaming different than finger touchscreen gaming?
+A: Stylus.

 The difference between stylus gaming and touchscreen gaming is the difference between painting with a brush, and painting with your fingers.
 Fingerpainting is super rad, but hoo-boy, using a brush is a whole different kind of awesome!

 A stylus can demand more precision of the player, require less hand movement, and use smaller UI elements.
 Human fingers are large, imprecise, prone to obfuscating game elements, and its very taxing to wave your entire hand for demanding gameplay.

 Trauma Centre is a game with terrible politics where you need to zap cartoon viruses inside the human body with lasers.
 It rules, and it could never work with finger touchscreens.
 It’s too fast and precise.